 - Outstanding outreach and/or science communication beyond the scientific community

-- At the time of the nomination, the nominee must be within 10 years (using the last month of the year as the completion date) of receiving their PhD or the highest equivalent terminal degree.
+- At the time of the nomination, the nominee must be within 12 years (using the last month of the year as the completion date) of receiving their PhD or the highest equivalent terminal degree.
+The number of years post-terminal degree will change to 10 years after the 2023 nomination cycle.
 Exceptions to this requirement may be granted by the committee for early career interruptions related to maternity/paternity or caregiver leave or other standard university tenure clock extensions.
 Nominators should describe the reasons for an exception in their nomination letter

 - Nomination is for an individual scientist from any country

 - If selected, nominees must certify their compliance with the TOS Policy on Professional Integrity, Ethics, and Conduct, and Guidelines on Implementation